oliver32767/cork/readme.md

 On any given cork service, there is a special route used to perform these operations: `/~cork`.
 State can be set by POSTing a \<value\> as the request's body to `/~cork/<key>`, which is recieved by the service.
 The POST request's body is appended to the MultiDict `cork.state` using the key specified.
+Additionaly, to stop the service, make a POST to `/~cork/stop`.

 To get state from a running service, send a GET request to `/~cork/<key>`.
 The response will be in the form `key=value`.